 The UK property market can be challenging to navigate, even for those who have lived here all their lives.
-For non-UK nationals residing in the country, the process can feel even more complex.
+For non-UK nationals residing in the country, the process can feel even more complex, with additional hurdles and specific requirements to meet.
 However, many lenders are open to offering mortgages to non-UK nationals, provided certain criteria are met.
-In this guide, we’ll break down what you need to know if you’re a non-UK national looking to secure a mortgage.
+In this guide, we’ll break down what you need to know if you’re a non-UK national looking to secure a mortgage, including the types of mortgages available, the requirements you need to fulfill, and some tips to improve your chances of approval.

 Can Non-UK Nationals Get a Mortgage?

-Yes, non-UK nationals can obtain mortgages, but the terms and requirements may differ depending on your residency status.
+Yes, non-UK nationals can obtain mortgages, but the terms and requirements may differ depending on your residency status, visa type, and financial circumstances.
 Lenders will want to know how long you have lived in the UK, your visa status, your income, and your credit history.
+They will also evaluate the stability of your employment and how long you intend to stay in the country.
 Here’s a closer look at what factors will affect your mortgage eligibility:

 Residency Status